jquast/wcwidth/docs/libwcwidth.rst

 `wcwidth_width_u32()`_ and `wcwidth_width_u8()`_ parse only the sequences that move the cursor within a line or change how much room text occupies: SGR, horizontal cursor movement (CUF, CUB, HPA), and OSC 66 text sizing.
 Every other recognized sequence is zero-width.
-Screen clears, scrolls and vertical movement are indeterminate -- their column effect depends on terminal state the text does not carry -- so ``WCWIDTH_STRICT`` reports them as an error and the other modes count them as zero-width.
+Screen clears, scrolls and vertical movement are indeterminate (their column effect depends on terminal state the text does not carry), so ``WCWIDTH_STRICT`` reports them as an error and the other modes count them as zero-width.

 ``wcswidth_*()`` and ``wcstwidth_*()`` take no ``wcwidth_control_mode_t`` and return -1 for any